 It is strongly recommended that a tax form be filed annually even if there are no taxes owed on the trust for the given year to avoid any confusion on the part of the IRS at the time of the Trust Closure.
-This ensures a record of filings that helps defend any claim against the trust by the IRS for past due taxes.
+This ensures a record of filings that helps defend against any claim on the trust by the IRS for past due taxes.
+(Tribal parents/guardians should absolutely consult a licensed tax professional to obtain official guidance on this matter.)